1. Help Center

 Small pull requests are easier to plan, review, and deploy.

-We suggest to keep pull request size under 500 lines of code, and pay attention to work that ends up spanning over 1,000+ lines.
+We suggest keeping the pull request size under 500 lines of code and paying attention to work that ends up spanning over 1,000+ lines.

 How to use it

-Seeing the distribution of larger batch sizes and higher cycle times can be a great indicator that your team needs to focus on delivery smaller batch sizes.
-This change will not only improve your cycle time, but your quality as well.
+Seeing the distribution of larger batch sizes and higher cycle times can indicate that your team needs to focus on delivering smaller batch sizes.
+This change will improve not only your cycle time but also your quality.

 Where to find it